aro-network/aro-docs/docs/node-operator-guide/improve-performance/node-quantification.md

   - For example, if you have 1 Gbps of bandwidth, your node will process and upload traffic allocated by the Scheduler at a rate of approximately 100Mbps.
 At this point, you do not need to reduce the node’s bandwidth resources—doing so would also decrease the traffic allocated to the node, thereby reducing your rewards.

 > For more details on NAT types and Edge Node performance improvement, please refer to <Link to="/node-operator-guide/improve-performance/network-optimization">Edge Node Optimization Guide</Link>.

+**Cap Mechanism:**

+A special mechanism `cap` is applied to Edge Nodes in specific scenarios.
+Explanations:

+- `Cap` refers to an upper limit, expressed as a bandwidth value, representing the maximum traffic an Edge Node can process based on its hardware capabilities.
+- Under typical network conditions, cap remains inactive and does not affect Edge Node operations.
+- In certain cases, cap may be triggered if the system detects that you are running an excessive number of Edge Nodes relative to your network environment.
+This assessment considers factors such as bandwidth, IP address, NAT quality, and other parameters.
+Common scenarios include running multiple ARO Client nodes under the same IP address, operating with severely limited bandwidth, running nodes without a PCDN Worker installed, or using a substandard NAT configuration.
+- When a cap is applied, the Scheduler distributes network traffic to the affected Edge Nodes in a way that effectively "dilutes" the traffic.

 ## Quantification Rules For ARO Lite Nodes